jackmiller2708/task-manager/README.md

 - [NgRx](https://ngrx.io/docs) - an Angular based state manager similar to [Redux](https://redux.js.org/).

-It also depends on a plethora of other libraries to reduce code complexity and increase productivity:
+It also depends on a plethora of other libraries to hide code complexity and increase productivity:

  - Angular Material - Pre-made UI components
  - AgGrid - Pre-made datatable